-Most of the values of the inter-instruction costs have negative sign as it was expected.
+Many values of the inter-instruction costs have negative sign as it was expected.
 The contribution of the inter-instruction costs, as they are calculated according to the proposed method, remains small.
 As it can be observed by our models most of the inter-instruction costs are less than 5% of the corresponding pure base costs while almost all the cases are covered by a 15% percentage.
-Also, there is no symmetry in the inter-instruction cost for a pair of instructions.
-For example, the execution of the LDR after the ADD present a cost of 0.064nJoule while the execution of ADD after LDR present an cost of -0.122nJoule.
-This seems more reasonable from the case of symmetric inter-instruction costs as Tiwary method supposes.
+Also, there is no symmetry in the interinstruction cost for a pair of instructions.
+For example, the execution of the LDR after the ADD present a cost of 0.064nJoule while the execution of ADD after LDR present a cost of -0.122nJoule.
+This seems more reasonable from the case of symmetric inter-instruction costs as Tiwari method supposes.